cslarsen/mickey-scheme/README.md

 --------------------

   * It's __slow__: The code is completely interpreted, without _any_ optimizations.
-I have plans to change this.
+I have plans to change this, but it's currently not a priority.

   * It's __incomplete__: Some key Scheme features are still missing, and quite some R7RS library functions (currently it supports 195 of 335